What is arachnophobia?

-All phobias are based upon an incorrect pairing between an object (in this case spiders) and the body”s fight or flight mechanism.
+All phobias are based upon an incorrect pairing between an object (in this case spiders) and the body’s fight or flight mechanism.
 Phobias therefore are entirely based upon protection.
-So when you consider the fact that spiders, and certainly house spiders in the UK are not dangerous, and they do not attack humans, this proves that ultimately arachnophobia is a protection mechanism which is both inaccurate and unnecessary.
+When you consider the fact that spiders – and certainly house spiders in the UK, are not dangerous, and they do not attack humans – this proves that ultimately arachnophobia is a protection mechanism, which is both inaccurate and unnecessary.

 From where does your fear derive?

-In our private practice, we have found that spider phobias are installed generally in early childhood and usually from one of the following circumstances, which we’ve listed starting with the most common.
+In our private practice, we have found that spider phobias generally begin in early childhood, and usually from one of the following circumstances, which we’ve listed starting with the most common.

-1. Learned Behaviour – copying a parent or loved one who you have witnessed scream and panic when seeing a spider.
-We learn from replicating behaviour, and certainly learn dangers from our parents such as when they shout out if as a child you try and touch a hot iron or fire.
-A hysterical response to a spider by an adult creates a heightened state of emotion, a fear that we must be in great danger and also the incorrect learning that spiders are to be feared.
+- Learned Behaviour – copying a parent or loved one who you have witnessed scream and panic when seeing a spider.
+We learn from replicating behaviour, and certainly learn dangers from our parents, such as when they shout out if as a child you try and touch a hot iron or fire.
+A hysterical response to a spider by an adult creates a heightened state of emotion – a fear that we must be in great danger, and also the incorrect learning that spiders are to be feared.

-2. Bad Experience – ironically anyone we have met that has had a bad experience with a spider has never had a bad experience caused by the spider personally, but a sibling or friend chasing them or scaring them with a spider and making them scream.
+- Bad Experience – ironically, everyone we have met that has had a bad experience with a spider, has never had a bad experience caused by the spider personally – but a sibling or friend chasing them or scaring them with a spider and making them scream.

-3. Illusion – nightmares or scary films featuring spiders can also cause phobias.
-Regrettably just as witches, zombies, bats and ghosts have been used in scary films, during Halloween and scary stories in childhood, so have spiders.
-However, none of the aforementioned hit our headlines or news reports as causes of mass murder or injury, none feature in government risk warning campaigns and none are used in wars to fight against people as a proficient form of attack, because it is fabricated and not fact.
+- Illusion – nightmares or scary films featuring spiders can also cause phobias.
+Regrettably, just as witches, zombies, bats and ghosts have been used in scary films, during Halloween and scary stories in childhood, so have spiders.
+However, none of the aforementioned hit our headlines or news reports as causes of mass murder or injury, none feature in government risk-warning campaigns, and none are used in wars to fight against people as a proficient form of attack, because it is fabricated and not fact.

 How can I change my belief?

-The first step to conquering your fear is to learn facts and educate yourself about your perceived oppressor.
-Evidence to help you accept you have created an incorrect learning is an important component in overcoming your fear, and always our first step when working with someone privately.
-It saddens us that spiders have never done anything wrong and yet are hated, feared and blamed for causing terror.
+The first step to conquering your fear is to learn facts, and educate yourself about your perceived oppressor.
+Evidence to help you accept that you have created an incorrect learning is an important component in overcoming your fear.
+It’s always our first step when working with someone privately.
+It saddens us that spiders have never done anything wrong – and yet are hated, feared and blamed for causing terror.

 What are the facts?

-• U.K. spiders DO NOT attack or bite.
-Even if a house spider were to feel so very petrified of you that it would try to bite, it could not pierce your skin as it’s too weak and small, and therefore you would never know.
+- UK spiders DO NOT attack or bite.
+Even if a house spider were to feel so very petrified of you that it would try to bite, it could not pierce your skin as it’s too weak and small – therefore you would never know.

 How can I tackle my arachnophobia?